-- How much time can I put into my growing my plants: If you are time poor it is better to spend a little extra.
-If however you have time to spare you might want to consider something more cost effective.
+- How much time can I put into growing my plants?
+If you are time poor it is better to spend a little extra on your soil.
+If, however, you have time to spare you might want to consider something more cost effective.
 You’ll have the time to test it and add to it as you wish.

-- How often am I able to water my plants: If you find yourself always forgetting to water your plants it might be worth it to get a high quality blend with a wetting agent included.
+- How often am I able to water my plants?
+If you often forget to water your plants it might be worth getting a high-quality blend with a wetting agent included.

-- Do I have a budget to stick to: If you have a budget you will need to weight up what is going to more cost effective for you in the short term and long term.
+- Do I have a budget to stick to?
+If you have a budget you will need to weigh up what is going to be more cost effective for you in the short term and long term.
 Is it better to spend a bit more on soil in the beginning, or pay for amendments or top ups in the future?

-- Do I want something that is eco-friendly: Looking for something eco-friendly that won’t harm the environment, a soil free from green waste might be the way to go.
+- Do I want something that is eco-friendly?
+If you’re looking for something eco-friendly that won’t harm the environment, a soil free from green waste is a good way to go.

 Different types of soil on the market